cf73/humanity/content/collections/pages/home-page-photos.md

     -
       id: m16p6tmo
       item_title: 'Our Partners in Positive Change'
-      item_content: 'We shine a light on thirty of the world’s most respected non-profits and their compelling opportunities for each of us to participate immediately in positive change.'
+      item_content: 'We shine a light on thirty of this world’s most respected non-profits and their compelling opportunities for each of us to participate immediately in positive change.'
       type: accordion_item
       enabled: true
     -
       id: m16p74gi
       item_title: 'Empowering Commencement Speeches'
       item_content: 'We began our popular archive of commencement speeches in 1989. now offering thirty of the most inspirational  -- from over the last hundred years and still keenly relevant today.'
       type: accordion_item
       enabled: true
     -
       id: m16p7o92
       item_title: 'Peace Gatherings'
-      item_content: "The Humanity Initiative's blueprint for Peace Gatherings is designed to expand the understanding that ending war is not only necessary but also utterly possible.
-Perhaps there is no greater clarity on this than John F. Kennedy's commencement speech at American University in 1963."
+      item_content: "The Humanity Initiative's blueprint for Peace Gatherings is designed to expand the understanding that ending war is not only necessary but also utterly possible."
       type: accordion_item
       enabled: true
 intro_to_sites_content_image: man-staring-up-at-aurora-1718585869-1727311468.jpg